nponsard/ariel-os/book/src/adding-board-support.md

 > ```sh
 > CONFIG_WIFI_NETWORK='test' CONFIG_WIFI_PASSWORD='password' laze build --global -b <builder>
 > ```

+## Extra Steps for Some MCU Families

+### `stm32`

+- STM32 chips do not have a dedicated SWI, so you need to choose one.
+Select any unused interrupt, like one of the UARTs, and set the `boards.<board_name>.ariel.swi` field in the board description.
+- Each STM32 MCU needs an entry for configuring the clock config, in `src/ariel-os-stm32/src/lib.rs` `rcc_config()`.

 ## Adding Support for an MCU from a Supported MCU family